skillrepos/diy-gen-ai/README.md

 # DIY Gen AI

-Repository for LM Studio workshop
+Repository for workshop with LM Studio, Hugging Face, and Ollama

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the course labs.
 If you prefer to install LM Studio directly, you can get it from https://lmstudio.ai.
 Note that for Mac, it is only supported on systems with the M# chips.